mardsouza/MadPy/README.md

 # MadPy

-A Python interface to run MadGraph
+A simple Python interface to run MadGraph